pmiguelpinto90/ShiftDisplay/README.md

   `display`: object of type ShiftDisplay.

   `time`: duration in milliseconds to show the value;
-  if is not specified, the value is shown for a single iteration; // TODO explain exact time showing will be an under aproximation.
+  if is not specified, the value is shown for a single iteration;
+  exact time showing will be an under aproximation.
+TODO explain iteration

 * __show()__